Waste

 1. implementing a national phase out of the use of landfills for the disposal of recyclable materials;

-2. documenting and monitoring the generation of different waste streams, with a focus on -hazardous materials - with the aim of keeping all stockpiles and newly generated hazardous waste to a minimum;
+2. documenting and monitoring the generation of different waste streams, with a focus on hazardous materials with the aim of keeping all stockpiles and newly generated hazardous waste to a minimum;

-3. phasing out non-recyclable and hazardous materials; and
+3. phasing out non-recyclable and hazardous materials;

 4. working with manufacturers, distributors and importers, as well as local governments, to provide sustainable waste reuse and recycling facilities, including reuse and recycling strategies that meet minimum health, safety and environmental standards; and